Azure/Databricks360/iac-adb-360/README.md

 ![IaC Result](/imagery/iacresult.png)

-This ends the IAC part for ADO.
-Now let's look at the same for Github Actions
+This ends the IAC part for ADO and you can proceed to **Metastore**.

 <br/>

 ### 2.3 **GA**
 <br/>
 In Github, you'll need a repo.
-The Fork, that you created earlier is your Github repository from which you'll work.
+The Fork, that you created earlier can be  the Github repository from which you'll work.
 After the fork, you might want to set the default branch to 'dev'.
 The variables and secrets, that we need for our Github Actions to work are configured in an Github environment.
 For the dev environment, we create an enironment such as 'dev':

 ![GA New Environment](/imagery/gh-new-environment.png)

-2.3.1 Create the GH Environment with the Secrets
+2.3.1 Create the GH Environment with the needed Secrets

 After opening the new environment (dev), we first have to create four secrets (click on 'Add environment Secret'):
 * ADB360_CREDENTIALS - these are the credentials for the adb360-sp service principal, that you should have create earlier.
 These credentials have to be added in the following format: